CHAPTER 4

 4.1 The correlations between cholesterol and coronary heart disease

-atherosclerosis, which occurs when fatty material and a substance called plaque builds up on the walls of your arteries.
+Coronary heart disease is usually caused by a condition called atherosclerosis, which occurs when fatty material and a substance called plaque builds up on the walls of your arteries.
 This causes them to get narrow.
 As the coronary arteries narrow, blood flow to the heart can slow down or stop, causing chest pain (stable angina), shortness of breath, heart attack, and other symptoms.Plaque is like a firm shell with a soft inner core containing cholesterol.
 As blood hits it during each heartbeat, the plaque may crack open and expose its inner cholesterol core, which promotes blood clotting.
 Clots may further reduce blood flow, causing severe pain (angina), or even block it all together.

 Despite the declining coronary heart disease (CHD) mortality rate, Coronary Heart Disease remains a major cause of premature death and imposes high personal, social and economic costs.
 Blood cholesterol is an important risk factor for Coronary heart disease but should be considered in the context of other risk factors such as smoking, raised blood pressure and physical inactivity.
 Blood cholesterol alone is a relatively poor predictor of individual Coronary Heart Disease risk.
 The majority of Coronary Heart Disease events occur in people with average or low blood cholesterol levels.
 Cholesterol lowering using statins is effective at reducing Coronary Heart Disease mortality and morbidity.
 Therapy should be targeted at people who are at high risk of coronary heart disease rather than be based upon cholesterol levels.
 In asymptomatic people, at low risk of coronary heart disease, the costs of cholesterol lowering using statins are high relative to the benefits and their use is contentious.